Chicken Stroganoff in a creamy mushroom gravy is a quick dinner ready on the table in 30 minutes!

 - Pour in the wine (or stock) to deglaze the pan, and let reduce for about 3 minutes while stirring occasionally to mix all of the flavours through.

 - Add flour and cook, stirring, for 1 minute, then add the broth/stock and Worcestershire sauce.
-Mix well to incorporate and let simmer for about 2 minutes, stirring occasionally until the sauce just begins to thicken slightly.
+Mix well to incorporate and let simmer while stirring occasionally, until the sauce begins to thicken slightly, about 2-4 minutes

 - Reduce heat to medium-low and stir in sour cream.
 It may 'look' split, but the sour cream will melt through the sauce while it heats through.
 Let simmer until sauce is smooth and creamy, about 3-4 minutes, then season with salt and pepper.

 - Return chicken breasts along with juices on the plate to the pan.
-Simmer for a further minute or 2 until chicken is completely cooked through.
+Simmer for a further 2 minutes until the chicken is completely cooked through.
+(If sauce is too thin, simmer for a minute or 2 longer until the sauce thickens from the floured coating on the chicken.)
 Remove from heat.